-1st offense - warning, name pulled/card on clip moved, and 3 points deducted from weekly conduct grade.
+$1^{\rm st}$ offense - a warning is given first, redirecting the student: warning, name pulled/card on clip moved, and 3 points deducted from weekly conduct grade.

-2^{nd} offense - card/clip moved, a check by name, 3 more points deducted from weekly conduct grade, and loss of 5 minutes of recess.
+2nd offense - card/clip moved, a check by name, 3 more points deducted from weekly conduct grade, and loss of 5 minutes of recess.